-Anders is searching high and low, and the answers he receives are both gruelling, eye-opening and ridiculous.
-During the hunt another story appears.
+Anders is searching high and low, and the answers he receives are grueling, eye-opening and ridiculous.
+During the hunt, another story appears.

 What do we know about the most important hours of the day?
 What is the history of sleep?
 And why do we really have to sleep?

-…fabulous non-fiction about a problem that more than half a million Norwegians are struggling with. … It is high literary quality over the depictions of the many nights he walks between bed and sofa, couch and bed, and he does not lose the tension in the language when he renders research results
+…fabulous non-fiction about a problem that more than half a million Norwegians are struggling with. … It is high literary quality over the depictions of the many nights he walks between bed and sofa, couch and bed, and he never loses the tension in the language when he renders research results.

 … for those who want to learn more about sleep and insomnia, Sleepless is an excellent place to start. …Facts about sleep and insomnia are easily and effortlessly interwoven into the text – it flows like a novel.
 His troubled musings are almost poetic.